Shneur Zalman of Liadi: Shulchan Aruch HaRav

 Shneur Zalman is well known for the Shulchan Aruch HaRav, a collection of authoritative codes of Jewish laws and customs commissioned by Dovber of Mezeritch and composed at the legendary age of twenty-one.
 The Maggid of Mezeritch sought a new version of the classic Shulkhan Arukh for the Hasidic movement.
-The work states a selection of decided halakha, as well as the underlying reasoning, and common Hasidic customs.
+The work states a selection of decided halakha and the underlying reasoning and common Hasidic customs.
 The Shulchan Aruch HaRav is considered authoritative by other Hasidim, and citations to this work are many times found in non-Hasidic sources such as the Mishnah Berurah used by Lithuanian Jews and the Ben Ish Chai used by Sephardic Jews.
 Shneur Zalman is also one of three halachic authorities on whom Shlomo Ganzfried based his Kitzur Shulkhan Arukh (Concise version of Jewish law).

 Siddur

-He also edited the first Chabad siddur, based on the Ari Siddur of the famous kabbalist Isaac Luria of Safed, but he altered it for general use, and corrected its textual errors.
+He also edited the first Chabad siddur, based on the Ari Siddur of the famous kabbalist Isaac Luria of Safed, but he altered it for general use and corrected its textual errors.
 Today's Siddur Tehillat HaShem is a later print of Shneur Zalman's Siddur.